zijunmei/Software_Assurance/Assurance_Cases_for_SSE.md

 - [Project Board](https://github.com/users/zijunmei/projects/2/views/1?filterQuery=Assurance+Case+Task)
 ## 4. Teamwork Reflection
 The team had some chalenges understanding and defining assurance cases related to our System-Of-Interest.
-We had few long Zoom meetings talking about the deliverable. <br/>
+We had a few very long Zoom meetings talking about the deliverable. <br/>
 First drafts of assurance cases were developed and reviewed.
 The team kept revising them to make the assurance claims arguments useful and related to critical properties of our system.
 Feedbacks from Dr. Gandhi also helped to make the corrections needed. <br/>